SharePoint/sp-dev-docs/docs/spfx/viva/get-started/build-data-visualization-adaptive-card-extension.md

 ```

 The rendered bar chart looks something like this:

 ![Vertically grouped bar chart](../../../../docs/images/viva-extensibility/data-visualization/bar-chart.png)

 ### Pie/Donut Charts

-Here's an example of the CardView.ts file that renders a Pie chart with the given data:
+Here's an example of the **CardView.ts** file that renders a pie chart with the given data:

 ```typescript
 import {